goodekat/LIME-diagnostics-paper/README.md

 ## To Do

   - Manuscript
-      - Adjust order of match and non-match in feature heat map
-      - Train a random forest model on prepared training data (make sure to set a seed\!)
-      - Make predictions on test data
-      - Rerun all code in manuscript (check for changes in results)
-      - Update text in manuscript to describe the random forest model process
+      - Determine what to do about random forest in paper
-      - Update all files in the submission folder
   - Submission
       - Edit dataset descriptions in README and add to the readme.txt document for submission
+      - Update all files in the submission folder
       - Upload the files for submission and submit

 # LIME Diagnostics Manuscript